Vagdavercustis: Cult

 The altar was dedicated by a Roman citizen, and the iconography is that of a traditional Roman sacrifice, but Vagdavercustis was most likely a native Germanic or Celtic goddess.
 It was not unusual, and perhaps even customary, for Roman officials in the provinces to honor local gods as a way to maintain local goodwill.
 There is some evidence that Vagdavercustis was worshipped by the Batavians (a Germanic tribe reported by Tacitus to have lived around the Rhine delta, in the area that is currently the Netherlands) in the region between the present-day Netherlands and Cologne (Köln).

 The paucity of evidence pertaining to Vagdavercustis has led to abundant interpretations of her significance.
 Trees are depicted on the side panels of the altar, suggesting a vegetative function.
 She may be related to Virtus, the Roman god of military virtue.
-Since she occurs only at Cologne, she may be a localized deity of place.
+Other than a votary inscription dedicated by a Batavian auxiliary in Pannonia, no dedications to the goddess have been found outside Lower Germany.
 The name has been taken to mean "protectress of war dancers," with Vagdavercustis characterized as a war goddess.